makerdao/lockstake/README.md

 ## 7. LockstakeCappedOsm

-A wrapper for the `PIP_SKY` Osm, which returns the minimum value between the current Osm price and a `max` set in the wrapper.
+A wrapper for the `PIP_SKY` Osm, which returns the minimum value between the current Osm price and a `cap` set in the wrapper.
-This simple Osm wrapper is assumed to be used with liquidations turned off.
-In case liquidations want to be turned on using just this simple wrapper, take into account that liquidations could be triggered with a price that can be lower than the current osm value.
-The same could apply for the initial auction price even counting that it adds a `buf` on top.
+This simple wrapper is assumed to be used with liquidations off.
+If liquidations are activated using this simple wrapper and without further modifications, auctions can be triggered with a price that could be lower than the current Osm value.
+The same applies for the initial auction price (however here `clipper.buf` helps to mitigate the issue at some extend).

 ## General Notes
 * The LSE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.